 Instructions

-For the sushi rice: Rinse the sushi rice 2-3 times, until the water runs clear.
+- For the sushi rice: Rinse the sushi rice 2-3 times, until the water runs clear.
 Transfer the rice and 1 ½ cups of water to a pot with a tight-fitting lid.
 Place over medium-high heat until boiling, then cover the pan and lower the heat to low.
 Cook until all the water is absorbed and the short-grain white rice is tender.
 Remove from heat.
 While the rice is still hot, mix the rice vinegar, sugar and salt.
 Pour the vinegar mixture over the hot rice and use a plastic or wooden spoon to gently toss the cooked rice in the seasoned sushi vinegar.
 Let the rice cool until it can be handled.
-Spray an 8 x 8 square pan or similar with nonstick cooking spray.
+Spray a 2-quart baking dish with nonstick cooking spray.
 Press the seasoned sushi rice into the bottom of the pan.

 - Prep Time: 25